sourcegraph/handbook/content/communication/index.md

 # Communication

-We're an [all-remote](../../company/remote/index.md) company, with teammates from all around the world and (soon) no primary office.
+We're an [all-remote](../../company/remote/index.md) company, with teammates from all around the world and no primary office.
 To make this work, we need to be deliberate about how we communicate.

 ## Sources of truth